happybeing/vdash/README.md

 # Terminal Dashboard for Monitoring Log Files

-**logtail-dash** is a Rust command line program which displays the last few lines of a one or more logfiles in the terminal.
+**logtail** is a Rust command line program which displays the last few lines of a one or more logfiles in the terminal.
 It watches for changes and updates the display in the manner of `tail -f`.

 The command is written in Rust and uses [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI, and [linemux](https://github.com/jmagnuson/linemux) to monitor the logfiles.

-It is not particularly clever and was written as a learning project, but is a useful little utility which I believe could easily be adapted for MacOS or Windows.
+It is not particularly clever and was written as a learning project, but is a useful little utility.

+Supports **Linux** only as far as I know, but it's worth testing out on **MacOS** and **Windows**.
+If it doesn't work I don't think it will be hard to get working on those platforms.

-Starting from **logtail-dash** I'm working on a SAFE Network Vault Dashboard ([vault-dash](https://github.com/theWebalyst/vault-dash)) which will provide metrics based on vault logfiles.
+Starting from **logtail** I'm working on a SAFE Network Vault Dashboard ([vault-dash](https://github.com/theWebalyst/vault-dash)) which will provide metrics based on vault logfiles.
 In fact **vault-dash** was the original goal but I saw value in splitting out **logtail-dash** as a separate utility.

+## Install from crates.io

+    cargo install logtail

-## Usage:
+## Usage

 In the terminal type the command and the paths of one or more logfiles you want to monitor.
 For example: